He Knew Her Not Until

 The aorist is an unqualified past tense of a verb without reference to the duration or completion of the main action.
 Thus, the future isn’t left aside.
 The possibility of the couple having marital relations after the birth of Jesus isn’t excluded and can be implied.
 So, Matthew’s intention isn’t to tell us that Mary and Joseph had no conjugal relations until after the birth of Jesus.
 Rather, his intention is that the couple had no conjugal relations before Jesus was born to reiterate what he writes in the preceding verses (1:22-23): ‘Now all this was done, that it might be fulfilled which was spoken of the LORD by the prophet, saying, “Behold, a virgin shall be with child, and shall bring forth a son, and they shall call his name Emmanuel, which being interpreted is, God with us.”’

 It is important for us, therefore, to ask ourselves what it is that Matthew primarily intends to say to his audience without having to needlessly infer anything mundane before we presumptuously venture to force our own interpretation onto the text to suit our personal religious or cultural bias.

-And again, when it is preaching the Gospel beforehand, and saying, In his days
+in this case.
+And again, when it is preaching the Gospel beforehand, and saying, In his days shall

 St. John Chrysostom, Gospel of Matthew, V:5